 - As I was reminded at Dragon Con, nerds tend to live and breathe their passions, sometimes to a fault.
 Whether it’s role-playing games or Star Trek, true nerds go all in.
 This is the same kind of dedication and passion that entrepreneurs need for success.

 - It takes real courage to be different.
 Most of us have a natural inclination to try to fit in.
 But being different in business is what drives innovation.
 It takes courage not to follow the crowd – the same courage it takes to disrupt an entire industry.

 - Technology-focused.
 It may be a stereotype, but it’s true – we nerds love technology.
 Our interests in video games and sci-fi translate to a tech-oriented mindset that has become a mission-critical part of nearly every company.

 There are of course plenty of “cool” kids who have these characteristics as well.
 And coolness and nerdiness are not mutually exclusive.
 But we nerds often take them to another level, which is what many companies need.

 So, if you’re not a nerd, it’s never too late to learn.
 A trip to Dragon Con next year might be in order.
 It may not be everyone’s idea of professional development, but the creativity and dedication you find there might ensure that you live long and prosper.

-If you’d like to get in touch with us today, reach out for a free quote!
+If you’d like to get in touch with us today, reach out for a project quote!